 The woods of southern New Hampshire were no different, whose families had sent their young men off to fight in the wars of independence, the Civil War and the two world wars.
 Each generation paying the blood tax to protect their families, their towns and their country.
 Gold and blue stars marked these homes too.
 There was no location so rustic and so remote that war did not leave its painful mark.
 Nestled in the woods near Richmond lay YMCA Camp Takodah, a thirty-year old summer camp for boys and girls.
 Despite the warmth of spring and sunny days, it too was not untouched by war.
 A dozen alumni, some who’d attended only a few years before, had laid down their lives while wearing the nations cloth and now lay in graves both marked and unmarked across the world.

-Starting in May 1946, the sound of saws and hammers had rung through the woods around Takodah.
+Starting in 1946, the sound of vehicles, dynamite, saws, and hammers had rung through the woods around Takodah.
 A new building slowly took shape on the edge of Cass Pond.
 It was a large, one-room lodge with a wrap-around porch overlooking the water that would go on to become the iconic “favorite spot” at Camp.
-Almost two years earlier, “Uncle” Oscar Elwell, Takodah’s longest serving director, and Harold Dickinson, one of the Y’s most celebrated founders, had decided to build a ‘Memorial Lodge,’ both to recognize those alumni who’d died in the decades since the camp’s founding in 1916 and especially the boys who died, or who would die, before the end of the current war.
+Almost two years earlier, “Uncle” Oscar Elwell, Takodah’s longest serving director, and Harold Dickinson, one of the Y’s most celebrated founders, had decided to build a ‘Memorial Lodge,’ both to recognize those alumni who had died in the decades since the camp’s founding in 1916 and especially the boys who died, or who would die, before the end of the war.

-In September of 1944, the Cheshire YMCA Board of Directors unanimously voted to create the “Memorial Lodge Fund” and a year later they had raised $7,500, the equivalent of nearly $100,000 today.
+In September of 1944, the Cheshire County YMCA Board of Directors unanimously voted to create the “Memorial Lodge Fund” and a year later they had raised $7,500, the equivalent of nearly $100,000 today.
 The donations came from local businesses, individual contributing alumni and generous YMCA benefactors.
-The fund was later increased to $10,000 to cover the cost of furnishings including light fixtures, a custom bronze plaque and dozens of wooden folding chairs, some of which are still in use today.
+The fund was later increased to $10,000 to cover the cost of furnishings including light fixtures, and a custom bronze plaque.
 A plot of land was cleared at the waterfront in the spring of 1946 and the ground formally broken on May 15th.

-The building was constructed by Jim Whitcomb, one of Takodah’s earliest carpenters, with help from Stan Bush, Edward Rogers, Bob Chase, Eddie Reynolds, Russell Starkey, and other Takodah staff.
+The building was designed by E. Parker Whitcomb with construction being managed by his father and Camp’s long time carpenter James “Uncle Jim” Whitcomb with help from Stan Bush, Edward Rogers, Bob Chase, Eddie Reynolds, Russell Starkey, and other Takodians.
+The access road was carved into the hill by a bulldozer that belonged to Arthur Whitcomb.
+He also provided the 175 yards of sand and gravel that was needed to complete the project.
+Carl Wright and his sister, Florence, gave the dynamite to blow out the stumps.
+The posts and rails were carved from hemlock trees cut down to clear the site and from other locations on Takodah’s property.
 Several fathers of campers also assisted along with local veterans that had returned from wartime deployments and were struggling to assimilate back into civilian life.
 The work was hard and included lugging stones and cement for building a large, 20-foot high fireplace and chimney, but the labor provided a sense of purpose.

 Sunday, July 28, 1946, less than a year after the end of the war, was a bright and lovely day.
 The sun was shining, it was 80 degrees, and the sky was dotted with a few wispy, white clouds.
 Camp was quiet, the Boys session now over though the echoes of laughter and singing from well over a hundred campers still hung high in the humid air.